Player Guide

 • Runs entirely on your device after the match starts

-• Available from the Play tab or as a Quick Play fallback when no human opponent joins
+• Available from the Play tab or as a Find Match fallback when no human opponent joins

 Multiplayer